Existence of quasi-stationary distributions for downward skip-free Markov chains: Existence of quasi-stationary distributions

-From Lemmas \ref{lem:qsdCharacterization} and \ref{lem:scaleFuncGivesQSD-entrance}, to see existence of quasi-stationary distributions, it is enough to consider the root of the function $h$.
-The following lemma shows the boundary classification has a characterization through the roots of the function $h$.
+From Lemmas \ref{lem:qsdCharacterization} and \ref{lem:scaleFuncGivesQSD-entrance}, to see existence of a quasi-stationary distribution, it is enough to consider the root of the function $h$.
+The following Lemma shows that the function $h$ is largely determined by the boundary classification.